 Nicole has had a long-standing interest in the psychic and physical spaces that we inhabit and that she explores in her most recent work on fabric series, nowhere.
 She first delved into this theme in her street art inspired mixed media pieces.
 In her ongoing digital photography series, Nicole works to define moments of solitude within the chaos of modern life that she encounters through her frequent travels around the world.

 In tandem with her artistic practice, and for more than fifteen years Nicole has specialized in audience development for the contemporary visual arts.
 She’s the Co-Founder of The Art of Change.

-Nicole graduated from Fordham University in New York City with a degree in Art History and Studio Arts in 2001.
-She currently lives and works in Somerville, Massachusetts.
+Nicole graduated from Fordham University in New York City with a degree in Art History and Studio Arts.